UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

 ## Project Information

 Trendy is an online entertainment platform that aims to provide users with relaxing and entertaining content and services, allowing users to find a moment of rest and fun in their busy lives.
-By browsing this website users can get the latest hot news or trends across different mordem social media platforms all in one go one the internet rather than maually browse different website to search the information.
+By browsing this website users can get the latest hot news or trends across different modern social media platforms all in one go on the internet rather than manually browse different websites to search the information.
 The positioning of the Trendy website is to create a relaxing and pleasant space, providing users with a way to balance work and life and relax.
 It aims to allow users to find a moment of relaxation and happiness in their busy lives.

 ## Features